 From a commercial point of view both types of supersetting can prove useful to the trainer who only has limited time with certain clients.
 The lack of rest intervals means that the work element of the session can be completed in less time than usual.

-Learn more about these advanced resistance training systems and how to instruct them by enrolling onto our level 3 certificate in personal training or our level 3 diploma in fitness instruction and personal training.
+Learn more about these advanced resistance training systems and how to instruct them by enrolling onto our level 3 diploma in fitness instruction and personal training.